HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-additonal-ca.md

 ## Prerequisites

-Both services leverages basic Node.JS functionality to extend the trust store by using the [NODE_EXTRA_CA_CERTS](https://nodejs.org/api/cli.html#node_extra_ca_certsfile) flag.
+DAM and RingAPI both use basic Node.JS functionality to extend the trust store by using the [NODE_EXTRA_CA_CERTS](https://nodejs.org/api/cli.html#node_extra_ca_certsfile) flag.
 Therefore, the certificate file used for the next steps must be one single file in the `pem` format with all necessary CAs aggregated into it.

 ## Adding the PEM file as a secret